-All the time you will have the security of a back-up vehicle, either a jeep or truck.
-The vehicles will carry our entire luggage and you when needed.
-Our leaders carry a good tool kit and will help to fix any bike problems.
-However, we cannot guarantee that we will be equipped for all repairs, so you must ensure that your bike is in good working order before the tour.
+Our leaders carry a good tool kit and will help to fix any bike problems so all you normally need to carry is a daypack, for your camera etc. However, we cannot guarantee that we will be equipped for all repairs, so if you are bringing your own bike on the tour you must ensure that it is in good working order.
 If in doubt, have it fully serviced by a bike shop before you travel.

 A mountain bike is a good option.
 Front suspension will help with the washboard tracks and potholes, but it is not essential.
 Full-suspension is OK, but may be hard work on the tarmac stretches.
 If you have flat bars, fitting bar ends will give you a different hand position and help with the climbs.
 Touring bikes.
 The trip can be done on a traditional touring, but it is important to ensure it has got strong enough wheels, sufficiently wide tyres (37mm is about the minimum) and low enough gearing.
 It's worth investing in a pair of 36 spoke, hand-built wheels, using a good quality rim (e.g. Sun Rhyno, Mavic or Rigida).